Reversal Candlestick Patterns - Inverted Hammer Bullish Stock Candle Patterns

 The reversal candle-stick patterns are:

-- Hammer Stock Candlesticks Pattern & Hanging Man Stock Candle Pattern
+- Hammer Stock Candlesticks Pattern and Hanging Man Stock Candle Pattern

-- Inverted Hammer Stock Candlesticks Pattern and Shooting Star Stock Candle Pattern
+- Inverted Hammer Stock Candlesticks Pattern & Shooting Star Stock Candle Pattern

-- Piercing Line Candlestick Pattern and Dark Cloud Cover Stock Candle Pattern
+- Piercing Line Candlestick Pattern & Dark Cloud Cover Stock Candlestick Pattern

-- Morning Star Candle Sticks & Evening Star Candles
+- Morning Star Candlestick and Evening Star Candlesticks

-Hammer Stock Candlesticks Pattern & Hanging Man Stock Candle Pattern
+Hammer Stock Candlesticks Pattern and Hanging Man Stock Candle Pattern

-Hammer Stock Candlesticks Pattern & Hanging Man Candlestick Pattern candles look alike but hammer is bullish reversal candlestick pattern and hanging man is a bearish reversal candlestick pattern.
+Hammer Stock Candlesticks Pattern and Hanging Man Candlestick Pattern candles look alike but hammer is bullish reversal candlestick pattern and hanging man is a bearish reversal candlestick pattern.

-Hammer Stock Candlesticks Pattern & Hanging Man Stock Candle Pattern
+Hammer Stock Candlesticks Pattern and Hanging Man Stock Candle Pattern

-Hammer is a potentially bullish pattern which occurs during a downwards trend.
-It is named so because the stock market is hammering out a market bottoms.
+Hammer is a potentially bullish pattern which occurs during a downward trend.
+It is named so because the stocks market is hammering ++oout a bottom.

 A hammer has: